vicru/Subnational-Same-Sex-Relationship-Recognition-Mexico-USA/README.txt

 These files include data and estimation code for:

-Beer, Caroline and Cruz Aceves, Victor (forthcoming). ìExtending Rights to Marginalized  Minorities:  Same-Sex Relationship Recognition in Mexico and the United States.î State Politics and Policy Quarterly
+Beer, Caroline and Cruz Aceves, Victor (forthcoming). ‚ÄúExtending Rights to Marginalized  Minorities:  Same-Sex Relationship Recognition in Mexico and the United States.‚Äù State Politics and Policy Quarterly

 INCLUDED: